-The Filipino business culture is a mix of East and West.
-Although geographically part of Southeast Asia, the country has strong European and American ties that extend into everyday social interactions and its business culture.
-Filipino and English are the two main languages of business in the country, and although many business practices may be Westernised, Eastern traditions and cultural norms still play a central role.
+Filipino business culture is a mix of East and West.
+Although geographically part of Southeast Asia, the country has strong European and American ties that extend into everyday social interactions and business culture.
+Although the business practices are Western, Eastern traditions and cultural norms still play a central role.

-Business communications can often be indirect, and expats should be aware of this to avoid miscommunication.
-A “yes” may not necessarily mean an agreement has been made.
-Moreover, physical gestures and their meanings are important.
-Filipinos often use their eyes, lips and hands to convey a wide range of messages.
-Raised eyebrows and a smile indicate a silent “hello” or a “yes” in answer to a question.
+Moreover, physical gestures and their meanings are significant.
+Filipinos tend to use their eyes, lips and hands to convey a plethora of messages.
+Raised eyebrows and a smile indicate a silent 'hello' or a 'yes' to answer a question.
 Fixed eye contact between men is considered aggressive.
-The proper method to summon somebody is with a downward wave.

-To Filipinos, the concept of saving face and maintaining self-esteem is important.
-Self-esteem should be preserved, and one should never criticise or argue with a Filipino associate publically.
-Public displays of anger, trying to prove someone wrong in front of others, or disrespect of one’s rank or position can cause loss of face.
-When in an embarrassing situation, the Filipino may generally laugh or try to change the subject to hide the awkwardness.
+To Filipinos, the concept of 'saving face' and maintaining self-esteem is imperative.
+Public displays of anger, trying to prove someone wrong in front of others, or disrespect for a colleague's rank or position can cause a loss of face.
+New arrivals should avoid criticising a Filipino associate publicly.

-Expats should not be surprised if Filipino colleagues or friends ask very personal questions about their age, salary or how much something cost them to buy, or make frank comments regarding weight and appearance.
-Such questions come from curiosity and the comments are generally meant in a light-hearted manner.
+Newcomers should not be surprised if Filipino colleagues or friends make frank comments about their appearance or ask personal questions about their age, salary or how much something costs.
+Such questions come from curiosity, and the comments are generally meant in a light-hearted manner.

 Dos and don'ts of business in the Philippines

-Do treat Indonesian associates with respect and avoid offending anyone in public or during meetings.
+- Do treat Filipino associates with respect and refrain from offending anyone in public or during meetings.

-Do remember that Filipino business culture is personal, so personal relationships should be nurtured and respected.
+- Do remember that Filipino business culture is personal, so newcomers must nurture and respect personal relationships.

-Don't make direct eye contact.
-It is considered rude to stare.
+- Don't make direct eye contact, as staring is considered rude.

-Don't wag a finger at someone or curl a finger to summon someone, as these gestures are considered rude.
+- Don't wag a finger at someone or curl a finger to summon someone, as these gestures are considered ill-mannered.